Finish the year strong: Access our free fundraising resources today!

 In fact, our Why America Gives report shows that new generations of supporters are more than four times as likely to learn about—and get inspired to support—causes from influencers and celebrities than traditional donors.

-Thanks to their widespread reach and significant online following, nonprofit influencers can ask their audiences to chip in to fund a match.
+Thanks to their widespread reach and significant online following, nonprofit influencers can ask their audiences to contribute to a match.
 Plus, if the influencer is also a devoted supporter of your cause, they may contribute their dollars, too.

 To find the right partner, reach out to well-known individuals with connections to your organization’s mission.
 For example, if your nonprofit works with animals, look for an influencer who has demonstrated a love of furry friends in the past.
 They’ll be more inclined to accept your proposal and likely to have an audience that cares about your cause.